Astrophysics (Index)About

 (former large 305 m radio telescope in Puerto Rico)

 Arecibo Observatory (NAIC, National Astronomy and Ionosphere Center) is a radio-astronomy observatory in Puerto Rico, which hosted a 305 m aperture radio telescope now unusable after a collapse.
 Since the collapse, the observatory continues to operate its other much smaller radio telescopes.
-Replacement telescopes have been proposed, but the NSF currently declines to fund one and current financial commitments are a small fraction of what would be required.
+Replacement telescopes for the collapsed telescope have been proposed, but the NSF currently declines to fund one and so far, financial commitments are a small fraction of what would be required.

 The defunct telescope (Arecibo Telescope, commonly what is meant by Arecibo Observatory) is being demolished.
 It had a non-movable antenna facing straight up, installed in a similar-sized depression in the ground.
 It was completed in 1963 and used until 2020 when portions of it collapsed.
 For nearly all its life, it was the largest existing single-aperture telescope.
 It used its full 305 m when observing vertically, and could be aimed to roughly 20° from the zenith, but with some reduction in its effective aperture.
 I figure at best, that supported observation from just south of the celestial equator to roughly straight above Washington DC, about a third of the sky.